awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-dpkg.md

        --name "package-name"
    ```

 1. Run the list\-documents command again to verify that the package was deleted\.
-The package you deleted should not appear in the list\.
+The package you deleted shouldn't appear in the list\.

    ```
    aws ssm list-documents \